It’s not me, it’s EU! The Brexit effect on love and dating

 Thankfully though, our research shows that those people who score high on emotional adaptability can overcome political differences and even enjoy quite positive debates.

 Right vs. left

-Love politics remain heated. eHarmony research shows that it tends to be left-leaning Brits who would be more likely to turn down a first date due to political differences.
+Love and politics remain heated. eharmony research shows that it tends to be left-leaning Brits who would be more likely to turn down a first date due to political differences.
 Supporters of the SNP, Green Party and Liberal Democrats all admitted to turning down potential romantic partners based on their political views.

+But in our politically-charged society, is political speech now an acceptable date topic?
 In short, no. Most people would still rather discuss almost anything else.
 Politics and religion remain taboo subjects.
 In fact, politics ranked 9th on the list of preferred date conversation topics, behind holidays, health, and the weather!